Grade 11-12 Curriculum

 Learning is assessed using a variety of tools and strategies within the classroom.
 The different assessment methods tell you and your child’s teachers about your child’s strengths, the areas in which they might grow and how well your child is doing throughout their courses.
 Your child’s teachers can then change or refine their teaching plans to ensure that learning activities better meet the needs of your child.
 At the end of each course, your child is assessed and their achievement is reported so that you know if they have achieved the expected learning outcomes for their grade.

-Our program is modeled after the English National Curriculum – interested to learn more, please follow this link: More information
+Our program is modeled after the Alberta Education program offered through Hope Christian School – interested to learn more, please follow this link: More information

 After School Activities